Rotten-Grapes-Pvt-Ltd/postgrest-ws.rottengrapes.tech/docs/index.md

 - Docker installed on your system
 - Basic command line knowledge

+!!! note "If you don't have Prerequisites full filled"

+      Consider taking our course on [Ultimate PostGIS training](https://krishnaglodha.com/courses/ultimate-postgis-course/) where we have covered everything from databases to deployments in 30 hours

 ## Workshop Environment Setup

 This workshop includes a complete Docker Compose setup with all required services.
 The `docker-compose.yml` file in this repository includes: